gllmAR/docsify-remote-repo/README.md

 2. **Download the Necessary Files**:

    - `index.html`: The main HTML file.
-   - `docsify-content-fetcher.js`: The Docsify plugin for fetching remote content.
+   - `docsify-remote-repo`: The Docsify plugin for fetching remote content.

 3. **Place the Files**:

-   - Ensure both `index.html` and `docsify-content-fetcher.js` are in the same directory.
+   - Ensure both `index.html` and `docsify-remote-repo` are in the same directory.

 ## Usage